19,304 lbs. removed from the Tennessee River as cleanup efforts continue

 KNOXVILLE, Tenn.
-(WATE) — Four cleanups held during October helped remove 19,304 pounds of trash from the Tennesse River.
+(WATE) — Four cleanups held during October helped remove 19,304 pounds of trash from the Tennessee River.

 More than 200 volunteers participated in four river cleanups hosted by Keep the Tennessee River Beautiful across three states this October.
 In total, they helped remove nearly 10 tons of trash from the Tennessee River.
 According to KTNRB, this year’s cleanup for ‘Keep the Tennessee River Watershed Beautiful Month’ had a record volunteer turnout with volunteer support jumping 54% from last year’s record of 130 volunteers at six cleanups.